 Dexterity in Children

-The data collected from the 9-Hole Peg Test is the duration to complete the task for each hand and distance moved in case of the mobile application.
-Subjects are also observed for the coordination ability during the test.
+The data collected from the 9-Hole Peg Test is the duration to complete the task for each hand and distance moved in the case of the mobile application.
+Subjects are also observed for their coordination ability during the test.
 The task is usually performed twice for each hand, and the results are averaged for the two attempts.
-Following graph is an example of the possible measure that can be obtained from the 9HPT.
+The following graph is an example of the possible measure that can be obtained from the 9HPT.

 The graph depicts the average scores (two attempts) of the 9-Hole Peg Test performed by children with an upper brachial plexus birth injury (Immerman et al., 2012).